purpleidea/mgmt/docs/documentation.md

 which is another way of saying that if the resource finally settles down to give the graph enough time, it can probably converge.

+#### Limit
+Float.
+Maximum rate of `CheckApply` runs started per second.
+Useful to limit an especially _eventful_ process from causing excessive checks to run.
+This defaults to `+Infinity` which adds no limiting.
+If you change this value, you will also need to change the `Burst` value to a non-zero value.
+Please see the [rate](https://godoc.org/golang.org/x/time/rate) package for more information.

+#### Burst
+Integer.
+Burst is the maximum number of runs which can happen without invoking the rate limiter as designated by the `Limit` value.
+If the `Limit` is not set to `+Infinity`, this must be a non-zero value.
+Please see the [rate](https://godoc.org/golang.org/x/time/rate) package for more information.

 ### Graph definition file
 graph.yaml is the compiled graph definition file.
 The format is currently undocumented, but by looking through the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples)